Looking for quick and easy ways how to remove tar from shoes? No worry!

-The answer is yes.
-You can use vinegar by mixing it with water or dish detergent and it will make the process easier.
+Yes, you can use vinegar to remove the tar.
+Start mixing it with water or dish detergent and it will make the process easier.
 Vinegar is acidic that will work effectively in cutting the grease, including tar.
 But here is a catch! you should not use pure vinegar on the shoes as it can damage the layer.

 Q2: Is alcohol helpful to remove the tar?

-Yes.
-You can use alcohol to eliminate tar.
+Yes, you can use alcohol to eliminate tar from sneakers.
 Just apply a very small portion of it and rub it on with the help of a cotton ball or paper towel.
 You need to rub until the asphalt stain is gone.
-This best method will work to remove the tar from bottom of shoes.
+This best method will work to remove the tar from the bottom of shoes.